annarufas/matlab-BATS-time-series-analysis/README.md

 These scripts were created specifically for the Oxford 4th-year undergraduate field trip course.
 The visualisations closely follow the style of the **Ocean Data View ([ODV](https://odv.awi.de))** platform, aligning with the tool the students use during their lab sessions.
 These visualisations primarily consist of contour plots, which display data over both depth and time, with scatter points representing the measurements.

 ## Requirements

+*⚠️ Note: These instructions are designed and tested specifically for macOS.
+While they may work on other operating systems (e.g., Windows or Linux), you might need to adapt the installation code accordingly.*

 To use the content of this repository, ensure you have the following.
 - [MATLAB](https://mathworks.com/products/matlab.html) version R2021a or later installed.